Last updated on: 2023-06-02 13:22:55.

 syscon-2-active(config)# commit

 Once this has been committed, both controllers need to be rebooted manually and in quick succession of each other.
 Login to the active controller and enter config mode, and then issue the system reboot controllers controller standby command, this will reboot the standby controller first.
 Run the same command again but this time reboot the active controller immediately after resetting the primary controller.
 You don’t want any sort of long pause (minutes) between the resets.
-Ideally these commands should be run back to back.
+Ideally these commands should be run back-to-back.

 syscon-1-active(config)# system reboot controllers controller standby